-The fine arts core may be met by 217, 218, and 300-level literature courses.
+The fine arts core may be met by any 300-level literature courses.

 LANGUAGE

 Students in Calvin's Semester in Spain program, which is taught during the second semester of each year in Denia, Spain, receive credit for 101, 102, 201, and 202.